 Depending on your loan agreement, a business loan can be used to expand your business, buy business-related equipment or consolidate business debt.
 The loan can also be used as working capital.

 Unlike with SBA loans, the bank shoulders 100 percent of the risk if your business defaults.
 Since conventional business loans have high stakes for private lenders, banks often require borrowers to have good credit.

 Who it’s best for: A business that has been in operation for many years with a positive financial track record has the most to gain from a conventional business loan.
 If you and your business have high credit scores, private lenders might be more inclined to offer competitive interest rates.
 Low rates help you save money on the cost of borrowing, and fixed rates give you predictable monthly payments.

 A business looking for a conventional loan will need to demonstrate its ability to repay the loan.
 This includes providing the lender with a business plan that outlines its details and financial projections.

 Financial institutions also require a good business credit score, as well as a strong personal credit score from the individual who’s representing the business.
 Businesses should also have low debt-to-net-worth ratios.

-- Requires strong business and personal credit scores.
-Since the lender absorbs all risks if a business fails and defaults on the loan, it will typically require strong credit scores to qualify.
+- Requires strong business and personal credit scores: Because the lender absorbs all risks if a business fails and defaults on the loan, it will typically require strong credit scores to qualify.

-- May offer competitive rates.
-Since approval is highly dependent on credit, some conventional loans offer lower interest rates for businesses with high credit scores.
+- May offer competitive rates: Because approval is highly dependent on credit, some conventional loans offer lower interest rates for businesses with high credit scores.

-- Difficult for no-credit or bad-credit borrowers.
-Young businesses without established credit or those with bad credit might find challenges getting approved.
+- Difficult for no-credit or bad-credit borrowers: Young businesses without established credit or those with bad credit might face challenges getting approved.
 If they’re approved, the conventional loan rates will likely be high.

-- Approval process is generally faster.
-Lender approval is based on the bank’s underwriting criteria, meaning less paperwork and less time needed to make a decision.
+- Faster approval process: Lender approval is based on the bank’s underwriting criteria, meaning less paperwork and less time needed to make a decision.